vphantom/pyritephp-example/DEVELOPERS.md

 Most templates have `http_status` which is an integer between 100 and 599 as well as `http_redirect` which is either false or a URL to refresh to (typically via META tags in `layout.html`).

+Templates are located in `templates/xx/` where `xx` is a lowercase language code such as `en` for English.
+Note that if a template doesn't exist in the current language as discovered by the router (see *Router* below), its English version will be used.
+For convenience, if its English version also doesn't exist, it will be looked for directly in `templates/`.
+Utility templates are always located directly in `templates/` and typically don't have the `.html` extension seen on regular templates.

 A single template file is mandatory: `layout.html` which is divided into three blocks:

 ### head